Cloufield/GWASTutorial/04_Data_QC/README.md

     ```

 ### Sample & SNP filtering (extract/exclude/keep/remove)
-Some time we will use only a subset of samples or snps included the original dataset.
+Sometimes we will use only a subset of samples or SNPs included the original dataset.
 In this case, we can use `--extract` or `--exclude` to select or exclude SNPs from analysis, `--keep` or `--remove` to select or exclude samples.

 For  `--keep` or `--remove` , the input is the filename of a sample FID and IID file.
-For `--extract` or `--exclude` , the input is the filename of a snplist file.
+For `--extract` or `--exclude` , the input is the filename of a SNP list file.

 ```bash
 head plink_results.prune.in